MarvinSilcGit/Learning/SQLite/README.md

 CASE

-  WHEN imdb_rating > 8 THEN "Crazy shit"
+  WHEN imdb_rating > 8 THEN 'Above average'

+	WHEN imdb_rating > 9 THEN 'Crazy shit'

   WHEN imdb_rating > 6 THEN 'Good at best'